The historic downtown of Charleston SC

 Charleston SC Travel Essentials

-• Use Get Your Guide to find great deals and discounts on tours, attractions, and more across the city.
+• Use Viator to find great deals and discounts on tours, attractions, and more across the city.
 I highly recommend it and use it all the time.

 • Spending a long weekend in the Holy City?
 Have a look at our 3-day itinerary for Charleston.